BlockchainJournal/Create-Tokengate-Demo/hardhat/readme.md

 - `./scripts/extract-dilty-abi.js`
 - `./tasks/diltyMintAndTransferNft.js`

 However, before you can run the tasks and scripts, you'll need a `.env` file in the root of this `hardhat` directory.
-The contentes of the `.env` file are described in the section "Setting up the `.env` file" below.
-Click this link to read the section in detail.
+The contents of the `.env` file are described in the section titled "Setting up the `.env` file" below.
+Click [this link](#setting-up-the-env-file) to read the section in detail.

 # Requirements